 Interested students should submit a completed application package that includes the following:

-- Transcript(s) of your undergraduate and previous graduate work
+- Attach unofficial transcripts – both undergraduate and previous graduate work.

 Applications are to be submitted to the appropriate Campus Representative by February 1.
 Applications are due to the OSGC Program Office by Mid-February.